BirdeeHub/lze/README.md

 You can only add it to the queue again
 *after* it has been loaded, and specifically allow it to be added again.

-Thats basically it.
+That's basically it.
 The handlers call
-`trigger_load` with some names on some sort of event, `lze` loads it if its in the table, and if not, it returns the skipped ones, by default, warning if it wasnt found at all.
+`trigger_load` with some names on some sort of event, `lze` loads it if its in the table, and if not, it returns the skipped ones, by default, warning if it wasn't found at all.

 ## :star2: Features